rayyanm86/Mean-Variance-Standard-Deviation-Calculator-/README.md

 │
 ├── mean_var_std.py         # Main module containing the calculate() function
-├── main.py                 # Used to manually run and test the function ├── test_module.py          # Unit tests to validate your implementation ├── README.md               # This file
+├── main.py                 # Used to manually run and test the function ├── README.md               # This file
 ```